CARSA, opening in spring 2015, will be a world-class venue providing state-of-the-art training, recreation, research and learning facilities.

-It takes dedicated resources and facilities to foster athletic excellence and ensure a community has quality recreational opportunities and services.
+It takes dedicated resources and space to foster athletic excellence and to support quality recreational opportunities and services.
 CARSA is designed to inspire excellence in physical, intellectual and social activity.

-With approximately 190,000 square feet (equivalent to three football fields), the new centre will be located near the existing McKinnon Gym and adjacent to Gabriola Road, and will include a performance gym, multi-purpose field house, squash and racquetball courts and a climbing wall as well as fitness and weight-training areas (see artist renderings).
+With approximately 190,000 square feet (equivalent to three football fields), the new centre will be located near the existing McKinnon Gym and adjacent to Gabriola Road.
+Features will include:

 State-of-the-art space for all